torok839098/python-api-challenge/README.md

 # python-api-challenge

-This analysis aims to answer the following question using tools such as Python, JSON, and API: What is the weather like as we approach the equator?
+The purpose of this analysis is to answer the following question using tools such as Python, JSON, and API: What is the weather like as we approach the equator?

 ## Tools needed to become an expert in weather analysis: